DickyChant/3AGameCMS/README.md

 ### 3. JME correction
 (needed files are in others/for_jme, can be used directly) move the *.tgz to PhysicsTools/NanoAODTools/data/jme, and move "jetmetHelperRun2.py" to PhysicsTools/NanoAODTools/python/postprocessing/modules/jme

+### Run3 note (2022/2022EE)
+- Local running uses `jetmetHelperRun3.createJMECorrector` if present for JME; otherwise JME is skipped.
+- Run3 photon ID SF / PU weights are not yet configured here; add the corresponding modules and ROOT files before production use.

 ## After finisihing all the file moving, please remember delete the "others" directory, as the crab submission have size limit.